Innovation Pay Day: The R&D Tax Credit

 - Improvement of energy efficiencies to decrease emissions and environmental impact

-If you are interested in learning more about how to leverage innovation with the R&D Tax Credit, including determining the types of activities, calculating the credit, and how your company can benefit, join our webinar, Money Maker: Manufacturers & The R&D Tax Credit.
+If you are interested in learning more about how to leverage innovation with the R&D Tax Credit, including determining the types of activities, calculating the credit, and how your company can benefit, watch this webinar, R&D Tax Credit for Manufacturers.